3D Modeling of Moist Convective Inhibition in Idealized Sub-Neptune Atmospheres: Results Discussion

+The water vapor mixing ratio panel in Fig.~\ref{fig:adiabatic_results}(a) shows moisture has been transported from the upper atmosphere to the dry convection layer between the initial and final state.
+Further, the final state vapor mixing ratio sharply decreases in the convectively stable region, indicating reduced mixing.
+The relative humidity panel shows that both the convective inhibition layer and the moist convection layer in the upper atmosphere remain near saturation, suggesting that the convective stability in the stable layer should be governed by the Guillot criterion given by Eqn.~\ref{eq:guillot_criterion}.

-We present a time evolution of 2D cross-sections taken in the middle of the y-domain, showing vertical velocities (m/s) and corresponding condensate mixing ratio (g/kg) for the dry then moist adiabatic simulation in Fig.~\ref{fig:ad-drythenmoist-velocity}.
-Initially, Fig.~\ref{fig:ad-drythenmoist-velocity} shows a distinct region where vertical mixing is suppressed separating an upper moist convection zone from a lower dry convection zone.
+Fig.~\ref{fig:ad-drythenmoist-velocity} shows 2D cross-sections taken in the middle of the y-domain of the vertical velocities (m/s, top row) and corresponding condensate mixing ratio (g/kg, bottom row) for five time steps from the dry then moist adiabatic simulation.
+Fig.~\ref{fig:ad-drythenmoist-velocity} shows a distinct region where vertical mixing is suppressed separating an upper moist convection zone from a lower dry convection zone.
 As the simulation progresses, vertical velocities in the moist convective zone weaken due to the transport of water vapor to the dry convection zone.
-Eventually, the weak convection cells form in the upper atmosphere where the vertical velocities are small but still greater than the convectively inhibited area.
+In the weak moist convective layer at the top of the domain, the vertical velocities are small but still greater than the convectively inhibited area.

+Fig.~\ref{fig:adiabatic_results}(a) and Fig.~\ref{fig:ad-drythenmoist-velocity} shows a cloud deck, condensate with $q_l(p) < 1$ g/kg, forms early in the simulation and persists within the moist convective layer.
+Precipitation with $q_l(p) > 1$ g/kg also develops in the moist convection layer, which then rains-out and evaporates at the boundary between the stable layer and the dry convection zone.
+Evaporation at this boundary transports moisture to and triggers convective downdrafts in the dry convection layer.
+The evaporation level defines the lower boundary between the stable and dry convective layers.

+To further diagnose the atmospheric layers, convective mixing, and moisture transport, Fig.~\ref{fig:ad-drythenmoist-fluxes} shows the domain- and time-mean average latent and sensible heat fluxes for the dry then moist adaibat CM1 simulation.
+The sensible heat flux is defined by